paranim/pararules/README.md

 On the surface, this bears a resemblence to ECSs (entity component systems), but a rules engine can be much more powerful.
 Rules are fundamentally *reactive* -- they fire when their data is updated, they can create derived facts that always remain up-to-date, and they can trigger other rules in turn.

 You can see it in action in the [parakeet](https://github.com/paranim/parakeet) example game and the other [paranim examples](https://github.com/paranim/paranim_examples).
+Also watch [the FOSDEM 2022 talk](https://www.youtube.com/watch?v=uYFEJUEOHPI).

 ## Table of contents